 When Jesus Christ was crucified, Satan thought he had won the war.
 But as Jesus had predicted, “Very truly I tell you, unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
 But if it dies, it produces many seeds (John 12:24).
 John sees the godly seed of Eve in a vision at the end of time, and they are too numerous to count (Revelation 7:9-10).

-Not only did Jesus Christ arise from the dead, his sacrifice for our sins broke the power of death (Hebrews 2:14).
-He now sits at God’s right hand, ruling over His enemies until they become a footstool beneath His scarred feet (Psalm 110:1-2).
+Jesus Christ not arose from the dead, but his sacrifice for our sins broke the power of death (Hebrews 2:14).
+He now sits at God’s right hand, ruling over his enemies until they become a footstool beneath his scarred feet (Psalm 110:1-2).

 Read 1 John 3:7-12.
 Is it possible to know the difference between the two sides in the war?
 How are the ones born of God distinguished from the children of the devil?
 Which of these characteristics do you see in your life?

-You probably know about the New Heaven and New Earth as described in Revelation 21, but what is going to happen to the earth and to us according to Romans 8:18-23?
+You probably know about the new heaven and new earth as described in Revelation 21, but what’s going to happen to the earth and to us according to Romans 8:18-23?
 Are you expecting?
 Groaning?

 Nancy J. Baker